 Argentina Unconventional resources

 Wintershall Dea has been active in Argentina for more than 40 years.
 Today, the company has a stake in about 20 onshore and offshore fields.
 It acts as operator for three of them.
-Argentina not only has large amounts of conventional resources but is also one of the most important growth regions in the area of unconventional resources: It is number two in the world for its shale gas reservoirs and number four for its shale oil resources.
+Argentina not only has large amounts of conventional resources but is also one of the most important growth regions in the area of unconventional resources: its shale gas reservoirs rank second in the world and its shale oil resources fourth.

-The second focus is on shale oil and shale gas pilot projects in the Neuquén Province in Central Argentina: Wintershall Dea is the operator for the Aguada Federal and Bandurria Norte blocks in Neuquén, and is carrying out shale oil pilot projects there.
+The second focus is on shale oil and shale gas projects in the Neuquén Province in central Argentina: Wintershall Dea is operator of the Aguada Federal and Bandurria Norte blocks in Neuquén, and is carrying out shale oil projects there.
 The company is also the operator in the CN-V block in Mendoza.
 The block’s potential is currently being evaluated.
 The first exploration well struck oil.